-Minnesota — known for signature dishes like the “Juicy Lucy” and upping the ante with innovative food trucks and farm-to-table fare —is leaving its mark on the food world, and on food-centric TV shows.
-The Travel Channel, Food Network and others have filmed episodes at dozens of restaurants around the state, showing the world what dining here is all about.
+Minnesota — known for signature dishes like the “Juicy Lucy”, and upping the ante with innovative food trucks and farm-to-table fare — has been leaving its mark on food-centric TV shows for years.
+The Travel Channel, Food Network and Netflix have all filmed episodes at dozens of restaurants around the state, showing the world what dining here is all about.

-Here’s just a sampling of some of Minnesota’s eateries, as seen on TV.
+Here is just a sampling of Minnesota eateries and chefs, as seen on TV.

-Longtime Minneapolis resident Andrew Zimmern loves to tout his state’s delicacies on his Travel Channel show, which focuses on unusual eats from around the globe.
-On his latest Minnesota episode, he manned the kitchen for a night at now-closed Haute Dish in Minneapolis, tasted guinea pig from the Hola Arepa food truck, and had a meal at the innovative Travail in Robbinsdale.
+Longtime Minneapolis resident Andrew Zimmern loved to tout his state’s delicacies on his longtime Travel Channel show, which focused on unusual eats from around the globe.
+On one Minnesota-centric episode, he manned the kitchen for a night at the now-closed Haute Dish in Minneapolis, tasted guinea pig from Hola Arepa when it was still just a food truck and had a heady meal at the innovative Travail in Robbinsdale.

-Though Adam Richman’s show focuses on extreme eating— like insanely hot chicken wings and 5-pound burritos — he also visits other noteworthy eateries on this Travel Channel series.
+Though Adam Richman’s Travel Channel show focuses on places offering extreme eats — like insanely hot chicken wings and five-pound burritos — he also visits other noteworthy eateries.
 In the Twin Cities, his stops have included local favorites Punch Neapolitan Pizza and Brasa Premium Rotisserie.

-On his “Heartland” episode, Anthony Bourdain spent time with chef Doug Flicker at now-closed Piccolo in south Minneapolis, which served seasonal and artfully presented small plates.
-Flicker has been nominated for a James Beard Award for Best Chef: Midwest, but now spends his days behind the griddle at his old-school dive bar, Bull's Horn, and as executive chef of Esker Grove at the Walker Art Center.
+On his “Heartland” episode, Anthony Bourdain spent time with chef Doug Flicker at the now-closed Piccolo in south Minneapolis, which served seasonal and artfully presented small plates.
+The James Beard Awards made Flicker a semifinalist for Best Chef: Midwest several times.
+He now mans the griddle at his elevated dive bar Bull's Horn.

-The 11th season of this Emmy-winning Bravo show featured a chef from the Twin Cities for the first time.
-Sara Johannes is the executive chef at Shoyu at the Minneapolis-St. Paul Airport, a modern Japanese noodle and sushi shop.
+The 11th season of this Emmy-winning Bravo show featured a chef from the Twin Cities for the first time: Sara Johannes, the executive chef at Shoyu, a modern Japanese noodle and sushi shop in the Minneapolis-St. Paul Airport.

 More recently, St. Paul chef Justin Sutherland made waves on season 16 with inventive Southern dishes and a magnetic personality.
-Sutherland didn't become the Top Chef, but his stint on the show did help him springboard a newfangled food empire across St. Paul.
-For the highest concentration of Sutherland restaurants, head to Lowertown St. Paul, where you can hop between Public Kitchen + Bar, Green Lantern, Ox Cart Arcade & Rooftop, Gray Duck Tavern and Handsome Hog.
+Sutherland didn't become the Top Chef, but his stint on the show did help him springboard a newfangled food empire across St. Paul, including his flagship restaurant Handsome Hog.

-Minnesota's famous Juicy Lucy — a burger with the cheese inside the patty— was the subject of an episode of "Food Wars" on the Travel Channel.
+Minnesota's infamous Juicy Lucy — a burger stuffed with ooey, gooey cheese — was the subject of a "Food Wars" episode on the Travel Channel.
 The burger battle pitted Minneapolis' Matt's Bar against 5-8 Club, both of which claim to serve the best version of this local icon.
-Matt's ultimately won the blind taste test.
+Matt's (which calls their original recipe a "Jucy Lucy") ultimately won the blind taste test.

 Erica Wacker is a Midwesterner through and through, growing up in Illinois, going to college in Wisconsin, and settling down in Minnesota.
 She loves to run, travel with her family, and go to concerts to relive her youth.